Skip to Content

 In terms of steps, here’s what it looks like:

-Step 1 - View profile: The main idea is to simply pop up in prospects’ notifications
+Step 1 - View profile: The main idea is to simply pop up in prospects’ notification

 Step 2 - Connection message: No LinkedIn connection message for this instance, so I leave it empty.